 Each pink, round, film-coated tablet debossed with "DSC L30" contains 40.41 mg of edoxaban tosylate monohydrate equivalent to 30 mg of edoxaban.
 Nonmedicinal ingredients: carnauba wax, crospovidone, hydroxypropyl cellulose, magnesium stearate, mannitol, pregelatinized starch, talc.
 Nonmedicinal ingredients: carnauba wax, crospovidone, hydroxypropyl cellulose, magnesium stearate, mannitol, pregelatinized starch, talc, iron oxide red, polyethylene glycol 8000, talc, and titanium dioxide.

 Each yellow, round, film-coated tablet debossed with "DSC L60" contains 80.82 mg of edoxaban tosylate monohydrate equivalent to 60 mg of edoxaban.
 Nonmedicinal ingredients: carnauba wax, crospovidone, hydroxypropyl cellulose, magnesium stearate, mannitol, pregelatinized starch, talc, iron oxide yellow, polyethylene glycol 8000, talc, and titanium dioxide.

-To prevent a first stroke in people with atrial fibrillation, the recommended dose is 60 mg taken by mouth, once daily.
+To prevent a first stroke for people with atrial fibrillation, the recommended dose is 60 mg taken by mouth, once daily.

 To treat and prevent recurring DVT and PE, the recommended dose is 60 mg taken by mouth, once daily.
-This is to be started after 5 to 10 days of heparin given intravenously (through a vein).
+This should be started after 5 to 10 days of heparin given intravenously (through a vein).